Tax Benefits for Education

 - Payment receipts can be accessed by selecting the 'Make a Payment' link then selecting 'Payment Information.'
 The box titled 'Your Recent Payments' will list all personal payments received by Ohio University.
 Use student loan documentation to help determine payment dates and amounts.

 What is Form 1098-T (Tuition Statement)?

-Regulations define qualified tuition and related expenses as: fees required to be paid to the institution as a condition of the students' enrollment or attendance.
-Specifically excluded are the cost of room and board, insurance, medical expenses (such as student health fees), transportation/parking, and similar personal, living, or family expenses.(top)
+Internal Revenue Service regulations define qualified tuition and related expenses as fees required to be paid to the institution as a condition of the student’s enrollment or attendance.
+Specifically excluded are: the cost of room and board, insurance, medical expenses (such as student health fees), transportation/parking, and similar personal, living, or family expenses.(top)

 Will I receive Form 1098-T?

 Every Ohio University student whose account had financial transactions during the calendar year will have online access to their Form 1098-T or receive it in paper form in January.Receiving Form 1098-T does not necessarily indicate that you are entitled to claim any of the education-related tax credits or deductions. (top)

 If I receive Form 1098-T, does it mean I qualify for a tax credit?

 Not necessarily.
 Determination of eligibility is the responsibility of the taxpayer.
 Please consult with a qualified tax preparer or review IRS Publication 970, Tax Benefits for Higher Education to make an individual determination. (top)